ishiharaf/mg/README.md

 	- You can use `c` before the year to search within a 20 year range. e.g.: `c1650` will match anything between 1640 and 1660.
 	- You can use `-` or `~` to search within a bigger range. e.g.: `1500-1600` will match anything between 1500 and 1600.

+It works ok on mobile in portrait mode, but using a bigger screen is recommended for a better experience.

 ## Setup
 To run this project, clone the repository and install it locally using npm: